BirchKwok/lynsedb/docs/index.md

   remote mode and configure the server.
-- Use [Search and filter](tutorials/search_and_filter.md) and the [Metadata filter cookbook](tutorials/metadata_filter_cookbook.md) for vector search, standard SQL-style filters, text search, hybrid search, and reranking.
+- Use [Search and filter](tutorials/search_and_filter.md) and the [Metadata filter cookbook](tutorials/metadata_filter_cookbook.md) for vector search, standard SQL-style filters, BM25 search, hybrid search, and reranking.
 - Use [Indexing guide](tutorials/indexing.md) and
   [Performance tuning](tutorials/performance_tuning.md) to choose between flat, HNSW, IVF, DiskANN, and quantized indexes.